peterducai/etcd-tools/best_practices_book.md

 ### Where does Operator run?

-If Operator runs also on masters (virus or file scanner), it could have performance impact on storage (and therefor impact on ETCD).
+If Operator runs also on masters (virus or file scanner), it could have performance impact on master's storage (and therefor impact on ETCD).

-### Does Operator call OCP API?
+### How often Operator calls API?

 Operator that is calling API server very often (collecting statistics or orchestrating CRDs) could have impact on apiserver CPU usage, which could in turn affect also ETCD.

-### Does Operator create CRDs?

-TODO

 ## Pipelines